Get pro tips on how to paint behind a radiator to get a first-rate finish

 2. Use a paintbrush

-A radiator will typically be 1-2 inches from the wall so paint as far as you can go with your standard paintbrush.
-Wiggle the brush down into the gap - top and sides - and pull the paintbrush along to cover the area.
+A radiator will typically be one to two inches from the wall, so paint as far as you can reach with your standard paintbrush.
+Wiggle the brush down into the gap - top and sides - and pull it along to cover the area.
 Repeat until finished.

 3. Finish with a roller